Mokkapps/website/src/content/posts/2020/2020-11-23___my-top-angular-interview-questions/index.md

 7. **ngAfterViewChecked**: Is called after every check of a component's views.
 8. **ngOnDestroy**: Is called just before the directive is destroyed.

-## 14. What is difference between ViewChild and ContentChild?
+## 14. What is the difference between ViewChild and ContentChild?

-ViewChild and ContentChild are used for component communication in Angular, for example, if a parent component wants access of child component.
+ViewChild and ContentChild are used for component communication in Angular, for example, if a parent component wants access to one or multiple child components.

 - A ViewChild is any component, directive, or element which is part of a template.
 - A ContentChild is any component or element which is projected in the template.